 Mirror Routes Disadvantage

-• Simplifying the also simplifies the job of opposing coaches breaking down the offense’s tendencies when preparing for upcoming game.
+• Simplifying the offense also simplifies the job of opposing coaches breaking down the offense’s tendencies when preparing for upcoming game.

 • Mirror routes limit the number of plays from a given offensive formation.